 - You are experiencing suicidal thoughts or difficulties with thoughts around harming yourself

-Some initial tips for managing common student concerns are also available on our Tip Sheets page or by attending one of our workshops.
+Some initial tips for managing common student concerns are also available on our Tip Sheets.

 Things to note about our service